xebia-functional/fetch/CODE_OF_CONDUCT.md

 ## Moderation

-For any questions, concerns, or moderation requests please contact a [member of the project](AUTHORS.md#maintainers).
+For any questions, concerns, or moderation requests, please contact a [member of the project](AUTHORS.md#maintainers).

 [Scala Code of Conduct]: https://typelevel.org/code-of-conduct.html